damilo/project.ml/project.ml.tfmathmlp/readme.md

 Hyperbolic Tangent $tanh (z) = 2\sigma (2z) - 1$

 The activation function at the output layer depends on the task to be solved by the ANN:
-- classification tasks: Softmax activaton function
+- classification tasks: Softmax activation function
 - regression tasks: no activation function

 ## Application in Tensorflow